(I'll kick ya!) Kick in the ass (It's comin') Kick in the ass

 - In The Legend of Zelda: Twilight Princess, Link must defeat a baboon mini-boss by targeting his oversized bright-red ass.

-- Peewee Piranha from Super Mario Galaxy 2 is apparantly defeated this way, as with Rollodillo.
+- Peewee Piranha from Super Mario Galaxy 2 is apparently defeated this way, as with Rollodillo.

 - There's a bit in Max Payne 2 where you sneak up behind a guard at a window and shoot him to knock him off to his death; you don't have to shoot him in the arse, but most players do.

-- Happens at the end of the Awesome Possum Kicks Doctor Machino's Butt.
-Well, the title already spoiled it.
+- Happens at the end of the Awesome Possum...
+Kicks Dr. Machino's Butt.
+The title was kind of a giveaway.

 - Doronjo's throw in Tatsunoko vs. Capcom involves yanking the opponent off-balance, then kicking them in the ass with a high-heeled boot.